agile-ts/documentation/docs/packages/core/api/storage/Introduction.md

 ### [`Async Storage`](https://github.com/react-native-async-storage/async-storage)
 In a [react-native](https://reactnative.dev/) environment it is common to use the `Async Storage`.
-The `Async Storage` isn't registered by default, so we have to do that ourselve.
+The `Async Storage` isn't registered by default, so we have to do it ourselves.
 ```ts
 // Create Storage Interface representing the Async Storage
 const asyncStorage =  App.createStorage({